harvardartmuseums/data-grinder/README.md

 ```

 ### Set configuration values
-* Clone config-template.py to config.py.
+* Clone .env-template to .env
-* Open config.py in a text editor.
+* Open .env in a text editor.
 * Enter API keys and credentials for the services you want to use.
-* Google Vision requires a credentials file for authentication.
-Create a file named vision-credentials.json.
+* Google Vision requires a oauth credentials for authentication.
 Generate a sevice account key through your Google account API dashboard.
 Read more at https://cloud.google.com/vision/docs/common/auth.
-Paste the key into the vision-credentials.json file.
+Paste the key as json into the .env file.
-* Set `TEMPORARY_FILE_DIR` to a valid folder that is set to allow read/write.

 ## Services Implemented